medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 :::tip

-To test the previous example out instantly, you can change the scheduled job expression pattern passed as the third parameter to `scheduledJobService.createCronJob` to `* * * * *`.
+To test the previous example out instantly, you can change the scheduled job expression pattern passed as the third parameter to `jobSchedulerService.createCronJob` to `* * * * *`.
 This will run the scheduled job every minute.

 :::